kiba/Writings/for_science/chp27_epilogue.md

 **November 5, 2016**
 **Remnant**

-It wasn't all that long ago that the sky wasn't so filled.
-Headmaster Ozpin could see it in his office with his own eyes, looking out to Vale.
-Skyships and spacecrafts now piled the sky above Vale.
+As headmaster Ozpin looked out to Vale from his office, he imagined the days when the sky weren't so filled with airships and spacecrafts.
+It was slow and imperceptible day to day, but sure enough Remnant was in the midst of its own space travel revolution.
 There was even an outpost on the broken moon.

 The grimm, on the other hand, were unable to manifest itself outside Remnant's atmosphere, nor was it possible that they could be transported via any TDM.
 That was very good news.

 It's comforting that there places where there are no Grimm, where people are free to grow and prosper.
 However, for those who stayed on this planet, it's another story entirely.
 The creature of darkness are still there, beckoning huntsmen to keep the safety.
-Until they are banished from the face of this planet, the huntsmen will be there.
+Until they are banished from the face of this planet, the huntsmen will be there to hold the line.

 Of course, the Grimm wasn't his only worry.
 He viewed a report from the field on Torchwick and his accomplice.

-Wanted posters are already out for a woman named Cinder, and another for Emerald, a thief with the semblance of tricking minds.
+Wanted posters are already out for a woman named Cinder Fall, and another for Emerald, a thief with a particularly troublesome semblance.

 The door slid open, Goodwitch striding in with coffee.